datacite/schema-docs/docs/appendices/appendix-1/relationType.rst

 IsReferencedBy
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Definition:** indicates A is used as a source of information by B
+**Definition:** Indicates A is used as a source of information by B

 **Example and Usage Notes:**